shreyasachardotcom/website/src/pages/taskpad/index.md

           </div>
 <div class="pr">

-We identified the key areas to address and chose to do so with some added tools, resources and frameworks from around the web.
+<p>We identified the key areas to address and chose to do so with some added tools, resources and frameworks from around the web. </p>

-We took a modular approach to the re-design and identified key areas to address that would also leave us with scalable and re-usable elements.
+<p>We took a modular approach to the re-design and identified key areas to address that would also leave us with scalable and re-usable elements.</p>

 </div>
 </div>